Great Fosters Wedding Photographer

 I first met Claire and Richard when I photographed Claire’s sister’s wedding at Hatfield House two years earlier.
-I was thrilled when Claire contacted me to photograph her own wedding at Great Fosters in Surrey.
+I was thrilled when Claire asked me to be her photographer for her Great Fosters wedding.

 Claire walked down the aisle to string quartet, who later provided their evening entertainment.
-After the ceremony guests headed out in glorious September sunshine to the drinks reception, on the terrace of the Tithe Barn.
+After the ceremony guests headed out in glorious September sunshine to to the drinks reception on the terrace of the Tithe Barn.